-Based on the provisions contained in the organizational regulation of the board of directors, the chair, with the support of the secretary, ensures that all directors and statutory auditors may participate - after their election and during their term of office - in initiatives aimed at providing them with adequate knowledge of the business sectors in which the Company and the Group it heads operate, of corporate dynamics and their evolution (also in view of pursuing Sustainable Success), as well as of the principles of proper risk management and of the reference regulatory and self-regulatory framework.

-In this regard, following the appointment of the board of directors resolved by the ordinary shareholders' meeting held on May 14, 2020, and given the broad renewal of the board composition, in the second half of 2020 the Company organized an extensive induction program structured into 17 sessions and aimed, in particular, at equipping directors with a suitable set of information to make them fully aware, as soon as possible, of the functioning of the Group's organization and the main challenges it is called upon to face; statutory auditors were involved too.
-Following this initiative, the induction programme continued, during 2021, with specific in-depth analyses aimed at updating directors and statutory auditors on corporate governance and on climate change, with the goal in this latter regard of further developing their competences also thanks to the support of a qualified external expert.
-During 2022, further specific induction initiatives were then promoted, addressed to directors and statutory auditors, which concerned the strategies and safeguards adopted by Enel in the field of cyber security, illustrated during a specific visit to the corporate structures of the Cyber Emergency Readiness Team ("CERT"), as well as the risk governance model adopted by the Group.
+Based on the provisions contained in the organizational regulation of the board of directors, the chairman, with the support of the secretary, ensures that all directors and statutory auditors may participate - after their election and during their term of office - in initiatives aimed at providing them with adequate knowledge of the business sectors in which the Company and the Group it heads operate, of corporate dynamics and their evolution (also in view of pursuing Sustainable Success), as well as of the principles of proper risk management and of the reference regulatory and self-regulatory framework.
+In this regard, following the appointment of the board of directors resolved by the ordinary shareholders' meeting held on May 10, 2023, and given the renewal of the entire board composition, the Company organized a specific induction program aimed at equipping directors with adequate knowledge of the business sectors in which the Group operates, as well as business dynamics and their evolution, market trends and the relevant regulatory framework; statutory auditors were involved too.
+During 2023, several induction sessions were then held, covering the corporate governance of the Company and the Group, the structure and operation of the electricity system in general, as well as insights into the Group's business lines (i.e., "Enel Green Power & Thermal Generation", "Global Energy and Commodity Management and Chief Pricing Officer", "Enel Grids", "Enel X Global Retail") and the "People and Organization" staff function.
+Lastly, an induction session dedicated to climate change was held in February 2024.